ULHPC/tutorials/python/basics/README.md

 ## Example: compute standard deviation

 The first example used in this tutorial is fully inspired from [PythonCExtensions](https://github.com/mattfowler/PythonCExtensions).
 This code computes the standard deviation of an array of random numbers.
-The naïve code used to compute the standard deviation of an array is:
+The naïve code used to compute the standard deviation of an array (`lst`) is:

 ```python
 def mean(lst):